-Pain Train – think of it as a CV
+Pain Train – think of it as a patient CV

 Judging by my own measures (hope you don’t mind me taking a stab here), whether you’re a professional or a patient you wouldn’t be thinking that it’s up to you to invite this new Pain Train language into your relationship.